Minimum Age to Use Social Networks in India

 Children “openly lying about their age to create accounts on these websites” were likely to face potential legal exposure” and even parents “who knowingly misrepresent information about their children while opening accounts in their names,” could be prosecuted under the IPC and the IT Act.
 “Ignorance of law is no excuse”.

 It is inevitable to not make note of the infamous European Council agreement that happened a couple of years ago.
 At London, including Facebook, Google, Yahoo and Microsoft, a total of 17 web firms signed up for the first European agreement to help protect children from harm when using social networking sites.
-The first every Social Networking task force was set up to fight the major threats that they observed in Europe and came out with this agreement.
-The social networks agreed that they would provide an easy to use and accessible ‘report abuse’ button, make sure that the full online profiles and contact lists of website users who are registered as under 18’s are set to ‘private’ by default, and prevent under-age users from using their services and many other such clauses.
+The first Social Networking task force was set up to fight the significant threats they observed in Europe and came out with this agreement.
+The social networks agreed they would provide an easy-to-use and accessible ‘report abuse’ button.
+They would ensure that the entire online profiles and contact lists of website users registered as under 18’s are set to ‘private’ by default and prevent underage users from using their services and many other such clauses.

 If Europe can take such innovative measures in their system, when they do not even have as many users as India does, can’t the Indian legislation begin with strengthening itself to support kids in a legal framework on these social platforms?
 Here are a few considerations while dealing with this issue:

 - Problem is, kids lie to their parents or hide about stuff because they feel their parents will bar them from using social networks or shut off their internet.

-- Can fill the bridge between parents and children.
+- Explore possible ways to build a bridge between parents and children.